 Through an effort of local businesses, individuals and organizations the building was saved.
 In 2004 the non-profit Cardinal Ritter Birthplace Foundation was created.
 It was dedicated to the mission of restoring the Ritter house, providing office space for non-profit community outreach organizations and telling the Cardinal Ritter story.

 The Foundation purchased the structure from Indiana Landmarks in 2005 and continues to own and manage the property for the benefit of the community.
 Under its leadership rehabilitation of the home was completed, a new neighborhood center was added, and the room that once held the bakery’s ovens was transformed into a small museum.

-Significant grants from the Horseshoe Foundation of Floyd County, the Efroymson Fund (Central Indiana Community Foundation), the City of New Albany’s Neighborhood Assistance Program (NAP) grant, and the Paul Ogle Foundation provided needed funding, along with many private donations, to complete the house and neighborhood center addition.
+Significant grants from the Horseshoe Foundation of Floyd County, the Efroymson Fund (Central Indiana Community Foundation), the City of New Albany’s Neighborhood Stabilization Program”, and the Paul Ogle Foundation provided needed funding, along with many private donations, to complete the house and neighborhood center addition.

 With stabilization work on-going, Indiana Landmarks initiated discussions with local community leaders and stakeholders to determine a vision for the Ritter house.
 Consensus emerged that the building should be transformed into a dynamic neighborhood center that would house social service organizations that embodied the legacy of Cardinal Ritter with his work in promoting racial equality, social justice, and religious tolerance.
 A community room was envisioned along with a small museum to tell the story of Cardinal Ritter.
 Studio Kremer Architects of Louisville, KY, and Michell Timperman Ritz Architects of New Albany, IN, provided needed professional guidance along the way to transform the house into the remarkable community asset that exists today.